jlitte7/KingSeat/README.md

 ### 🏆 Clubhouse (League & Match Management)
 - **Team Management**: Create and organize teams
+- **Team Visibility**: Hide/show teams to organize your roster
+  - **Active Teams**: View only teams you're currently using
+  - **Hidden Teams**: View archived or inactive teams
+  - **All Teams**: See your complete roster
+  - Toggle visibility with the eye icon on any team card
 - **Player Rosters**: Add players to teams (minimum 2 for matches)
 - **Team Stats**: Track wins, losses, and total games
 - **Player Profiles**: View detailed stats for each player